giwrgostst/parallel-aes-cuda/README.md

-# Parallel Encryption with CUDA
+# Parallel AES Cryptography with CUDA

 This project implements parallel encryption and decryption algorithms using **CUDA C**, leveraging GPU architecture for high-performance cryptographic operations.